 At first glance, Form 990 Schedule O appears quite innocuous, just a bunch of blank lines and nothing more.
 However, first impressions can be deceiving.
-In this article, we cover the basic requirements for Schedule O and—equally important—ways to use it to tell your not-for-profit organization’s story.
+There are a few minimum requirements that make this form a requirement, rather than option as it may appear.
+Further, for proactive filers, Schedule O offers an important opportunity to tell more of a not-for-profit’s story.
+Read on to find out how and why your organization or client may wish to do this.

 Perhaps surprisingly, Schedule O is the only one of the 16 different Form 990 schedules that must ALWAYS be prepared, regardless of whether a Form 990-EZ or Form 990 is being filed; regardless of whether the filing organization is a §501(c)(3) charitable organization or a non-charitable exempt organization.
 Accordingly, filing a Form 990 without Schedule O will likely result in a letter from the IRS indicating an incomplete return was filed.
-A reasonable cause for omission explanation, along with the completed Schedule, will be required or penalties could apply.
+The filing organization will have to submit a reasonable cause for omission explanation, along with the completed Schedule, or penalties could apply.

-At a minimum, a Schedule O for an exempt organization Form 990 filer must include narratives addressing the following:
+At a minimum, a Schedule O must include narratives addressing the following:

 - The process, if any, used by the organization to review the Form 990 being filed (Part VI, Line 11b)